Have you ever wondered about the types of herons in Alabama? Alabama is home to some amazing wildlife, including many species of birds.

 American Bitterns inhabit various wetland habitats, including swamps, marshes, shallow ponds, lakeshores, and flooded grasslands.

-During the breeding season, they can also be seen in dry grasslands, where they construct nests and lay eggs.
+During the breeding season, they can also be seen in dry grasslands, constructing nests and laying eggs.

 These birds feed mainly on insects and small fish but take rodents when available.

-The American Bittern’s characteristic calla a series of low “whooms” or “ooom-looks” can be heard during the day or night so that you can easily recognize them among other types of herons in Alabama in Alabama wetlands.
+The American Bittern’s characteristic, called a series of low “whooms” or “ooom-looks,” can be heard during the day or night so that you can easily recognize them among other types of herons in Alabama in Alabama wetlands.

 10. Least Bittern